Racial/Ethnic Minority Graduate Fellowship

 - Resume or Curriculum Vitae

-- A personal statement of no more than 3 double spaced pages.
+- Personal statement of no more than 3 double spaced pages.
 Applicants should include a discussion of their commitment to a career of scholar activism and any personal financial need.

 - No more than 10 single spaced pages of the dissertation proposal, plus a table of contents

-Contact Dr. David Brunsma, Chair, Racial/Ethnic Minority Graduate Fellowship Committee with questions concerning the fellowship: brunsmad@vt.edu
+Contact Dr. Onwubiko Agozino, Chair, Racial/Ethnic Minority Graduate Fellowship Committee with questions concerning the fellowship: agozino@vt.edu